yudong-94/personal-website/blogs/reading_notes_2021_2.md

 5. [**Comparison of Segmentation Approaches**](https://www.decisionanalyst.com/whitepapers/comparesegmentation/): Different algorithms for segmentation (clustering)
 6. [**17 types of similarity and dissimilarity measures used in data science**](https://towardsdatascience.com/17-types-of-similarity-and-dissimilarity-measures-used-in-data-science-3eb914d2681): A very detailed introduction of 17 different similarity/distance measures and pros and cons
 7. [**How to use Facebook’s NeuralProphet and why it’s so powerful**](https://towardsdatascience.com/how-to-use-facebooks-neuralprophet-and-why-it-s-so-powerful-136652d2da8b): The new neural network version Prophet package by Facebook and examples on real data
+8. [**Synthetic Data Vault (SDV): A Python Library for Dataset Modeling**](https://towardsdatascience.com/synthetic-data-vault-sdv-a-python-library-for-dataset-modeling-b48c406e7398): A python package that can help to build fake data that captures the behavior of the actual data

 #### Data Team & Infrastructure
 1. [**Visualizing Data Timeliness at Airbnb**](https://medium.com/airbnb-engineering/visualizing-data-timeliness-at-airbnb-ee638fdf4710): Talks about how Airbnb built a dashboard to monitor data pipeline SLAs and optimize timeliness